wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 - __route.elev.smoothPoints__ : the number of points before and after the current point in the smoothing calculations
 - __route.showDragTooltip__ : the number of times the tooltip displayed when adding a waypoint is shown ( -1 = always ).
+- __note.theDevil.addButton__ : when this value is true, abutton "theDevil" is added to the notes dialog box
+- __note.theDevil.title__ : the tooltip for "theDevil" button
+- __note.theDevil.text__ : the text for "theDevil" button
+- __note.theDevil.noteZoom__ : le zoom for "theDevil" button
 - __note.reverseGeocoding__ : when this value is true, the coordinates of the notes are replaced by an address.
 - __note.grip.size__ : the size of the handle at the end of the line of a note.
 - __note.grip.opacity__ : the opacity of the handle at the end of the line of a note (0 = invisible!).
+- __note.grip.moveOpacity__ : the opacity of the handle at the end of the line of a note when the mouse is on the handle
 - __note.polyline.color__ : the color of the line of a note.
 - __note.polyline.weight__ : the width of the line of a note.
 - __note.style__ : the css style used to represent a note.